marklysze/AutoGenPromptTesting/README.md

 - SOLAR 10.7B Instruct
 - Yi-34B Chat (Q3)

+I'm using Ollama when testing against AutoGen libraries and with LiteLLM when testing through AutoGenStudio.

+Learnings to date:

 ### LLMs differ
 Results differ significantly between LLMs, unsurprisingly, however tweaking prompts was changing the way they behaved independently - e.g. Changing a word or two in a prompt would mean that Mistral 7B, which had been producing the right outcome, would produce something unexpected.
 That same change would mean that Solar 10.7B, which wasn't producing what I wanted, would all of a sudden be generating the correct outcome.

 So, at this stage I believe we'll need to tailor a lot of the prompts (both the ones we can control through agent descriptions and system messages, through to the underlying prompts such as the speaker selection) to suit the LLMs we are using.
 That is until a minimum standard can be achieved.

 ### Temperature
 I learnt quickly that to get consistent outcomes, at least for the speaker selection prompt, I had to set the temperature to zero (may work with low numbers rather than just zero).
-Although, even at zero, the responses to vary at times they are generally consistent.
+Although, even at zero, the responses do vary at times they are generally consistent.

 The ability to be able to set the temperature for models in AutoGen is important for these small LLMs.

 ### Context length
-As the chat messages continue to grow in number, so too does the ability for models to continue to generate good responses.
+As the chat messages continue to grow in number, so too does the chance that a model will stop producing good responses.
 Some, like Phi-2 with a 2K context length, would stop generating outcomes less than halfway through my testing with the debate group chat.
 Others, including Mixtral 8x7B with 32K context window, showed improvement when context lengths were reduced (well before the content was that long).

-At the moment there doesn't seem to be a mechanism for compressing the conversation history, however I think this could useful to keep the context of the full chat as more chatting occurs.
+At the moment there doesn't seem to be a mechanism for compressing the conversation history, however I think this could be useful to keep the context of the full chat as more chatting occurs.

 ### Speaker Selection (Auto mode) in a Group Chat
 I've been focusing on testing this as it's critical to having agents selected correctly.
 This task, which is largely done in the underlying AutoGen code, is tailored to Open AI's ChatGPT.
 The prompt it generates likely works with other very large models, too.
 However, controlling this prompt is necessary to provide the specific direction for our smaller local LLMs.